Wayne Highlands School District is CLOSED on Friday, November 22, 2024.

 Video Surveillance and Photo Usage

-The safety of our faculty, staff, and students is very important to the school district.
-The school district does monitor and record digital video of its campus and buildings interiors every minute of every hour of every day through the use of video surveillance on its network.
+The safety of our faculty, staff, and students are very important to the school district.
+The school district does monitor and record digital video of its buses, campus and buildings interiors every minute of every hour of every day through the use of video surveillance on its network.

 Education

-The building administrator/Director of Technology is responsible for providing education to our faculty, staff, and students in the following:
+The building administrator or Director of Technology is responsible for providing education to our faculty, staff, and students in the following:

 1. Educate parents about their children's use of the Internet.